cupnoodle/blog/_posts/2016-06-05-deploy-rails-passenger-rubyconf-part2.markdown

 1. bundle install
 2. rake assets:precompile RAILS_ENV=production
 3. rake db:migrate RAILS_ENV=production
-4. **sudo service nginx restart**
+4. passenger-config restart-app /path/to/rails_app_root

-Nginx server must be restarted to reflect the changes after every git push.
+Passenger app server must be restarted to reflect the changes after every git push.

 Wait.... why do we need to repetitively execute these commands after git push, there must be a better way to automate this right?
 Yes there is! we can add these command to run in the post-receive hook, remember?